Pet Hotel FAQs | Bradford Hills Veterinary Hospital Skip to Main Content Skip to Footer

 Answers to common inquiries

 No. It takes a minimum of 7 days for the vaccines to take full effect.
-Some vaccines are given live, and in rare cases, animals can transmit the disease within 7 days of receiving the live vaccine.
 For the safety of all the pets in our care, we only allow pets who are up to date on their vaccines, and the vaccines were administered at least 7 days before the first day of their stay.

 Yes!
-We have special rooms and yards specifically for our vaccine-exempt guests at no additional charge.
+We have special rooms and yards specifically for our vaccine-exempt guests.
 Documentation must be provided by a licensed veterinarian stating that your pet is vaccine-exempt.

 Yes!
-As long as your puppy or kitten has received at least their first two rounds of vaccinations (last round given at least 7 days before the first day of stay), has had a negative fecal result in the last 6 months or owner agrees to have fecal test ran during pet's stay, and the pet is on parasite prevention, we will gladly house them at our Pet Hotel!
+As long as your puppy or kitten has received their full DHPP or FVRCP series (last round given at least 7 days before the first day of stay), is Rabies vaccinated, has had a negative fecal result in the last 6 months, and is on parasite prevention.

 Yes!
 Our staff is trained to handle animals in a fear-free manner.
-We have special quiet rooms available just for our anxious guests at no additional cost.
+We have special quiet rooms available just for our anxious guests and recommend a pre-stay consultation with an on-site doctor to discuss possible medication options.

-We offer complementary Hill's Science Diet Sensitive Skin and Stomach dry food, a high-quality quality veterinarian-recommended food.
-You're welcome to bring your own food for your pet's stay.
-In fact, we highly recommend bringing food from home.
+We highly recommend bringing food from home.
 Abruptly changing a pet's diet can cause an upset stomach.

-Be sure to be very specific at check-in regarding your pet's feeding amounts and schedule to help ensure your pet's meal routine is maintained, and you do not run out of food.
+Please be sure to be specific at check-in regarding your pet's feeding amounts and schedule.

 Pet guests are routinely monitored daily between 6:00 am and 7:00 pm.
 Our veterinarians' schedules differ throughout the week, but are on-site Monday-Thursday 8:00 am-7:00 pm, Friday 8:00 am-6:00 pm, and Saturday 8:00 am-1:00 pm.
 A veterinarian is on-call outside of the hospital's normal working hours to assist should a pet become ill or hurt.